The Best 2 Days in Ephesus Itinerary

 The Library of Celsus

-It was built in 117 AD and is the main centrepiece house of more than 12000 scrolls, the third largest library in ancient times.
-Library of Celso inside Ephesus, built in 100 A.D.
+It was built in 117 AD and is the main centrepiece of more than 12,000 scrolls, the third-largest library in ancient times.
+The Library of Celso inside Ephesus, built in 100 A.D.
 This monument is incredibly preserved, becoming the most stable so far.
 It is one of the favourite attractions and the perfect place to capture a good snapshot.

 Ephesus Temple of Artemis

-The Temple of Artemis, also known as the Greek Temple of Diana, was dedicated to the goddess Artemis and is one of the most famous ruins in Ephesus City.
-This temple, recognized as one of the Seven Wonders of the Ancient World, was destroyed and rebuilt twice.
+The Temple of Artemis, also known as the Greek Temple of Diana, was dedicated to the goddess Artemis and one of the most famous ruins in Ephesus City.
+Recognised as one of the Seven Wonders of the Ancient World, it was destroyed and rebuilt twice.
 The first time was after a devastating flood, and the second time, three hundred years later, after an act of arson.

 The great Ephesus theatre in ancient Ephesus